Valid as of May 15, 2021

-Are security protections are in place to protect my personal information?
+Are security protections in place to protect my personal information?

 Yes.
 Tapp Pay is fully certified and compliant with Payment Card Industry Standards (PCI-DSS).
 All payment communications are fully encrypted via Secure Sockets Layer (SSL), and any sensitive data stored is highly encrypted and systems are constantly monitored for security vulnerabilities.

-Will my pass still work if I lose cellular or WiFi connectivity when boarding the vehicle?
+Will my Tapp Pay account still work if I lose cellular or WiFi connectivity when boarding the vehicle?

-What happens if my smart phone becomes inoperable (i.e. battery dead) prior to being able to show my pass?
+What happens if my smart phone becomes inoperable (i.e. battery dead) prior to being able to use Tapp Pay?

-Customers prior to boarding the vehicle, are responsible for providing a valid form of payment, ensuring an appropriate account or fare, and having a smart phone in working condition prior to boarding.
+Customers prior to boarding the vehicle, are responsible for providing a valid form of payment, ensuring an appropriate account balance, and having a smart phone in working condition prior to boarding.
 If your smartphone is inoperable it is expected that you use another payment method.

 What happens if I lose my smart phone or buy a new one?

-If you need to change your smart phone (lost, theft, upgrade), you can transfer any valid, unused passes to that phone if you have purchased the passes using a registered account.
-To transfer your unused passes and account to a new phone, download Transit app to your new phone and log in.
+If you need to change your smart phone (lost, theft, upgrade), you can transfer any valid, unused funds in your account to that phone if you have purchased fare using a registered account.
+To transfer your unused funds and account to a new phone, download Transit app to your new phone and log in.
 You will be prompted to confirm that you wish to transfer your account to this smart phone.
 Please note, accounts can only be transferred between smartphones three (3) times in six (6) months.
 This is a preventative measure to protect you from fraud and theft.

 I received an error message: “No tickets available for sale” or “Unable to Purchase Tickets”, what do I do?

-This is caused by either the account or the smart phone being locked out from Tapp Pay.
-Contact RTA Customer Service at 937-425-8300 or ask an RTA staff member assistance.
+This is caused by either the account or the smart phone being locked out from Tapp Pay, due to either security or fraud concerns.
+Contact RTA Customer Service at (937) 425-8300 or ask an RTA staff member for assistance.

 I purchased a fare but determined it was for another transit agency (ex.
 Cleveland).

-When using Transit app, it is important for the customer to have their location settings enabled on their phone and for Transit app.
-By doing this, they are likely to be “pinged” locally which will reveal Dayton RTA – Tapp Pay.
-Customer’s also need to check the details of their potential transaction to ensure they are purchasing a Dayton RTA – Tapp Pay pass.
+When using Tapp Pay in the Transit app, it is important to have your location settings enabled on the phone and for Transit app.
+By doing this, you will be “pinged” locally which will reveal Dayton RTA – Tapp Pay.
+Customer’s also need to check the details of their potential transaction to ensure they are purchasing from Dayton RTA – Tapp Pay.
 There are many other agencies in the state that use Transit app to deliver mobile ticketing.

-Transit app is not showing where I can purchase passes.
+Transit app is not showing that I can purchase Tapp Pay fare.